worldbank/datalibweb/README.md

 For information on how to upload or download data from the Microdata library, click [here](\\Ecafile\eca-special\ECA_Databank\datalib\_doc\ECADATAPORTAL_Guidelines_1page.pdf).

- Users are expected to check summary statistics and published critical indicators computed with this microdata such as: poverty, inequality, and/or shared prosperity numbers in the regional data lab sites in {browse [Poverty Global Practice intranet site](http://globalpractices.worldbank.org/poverty/Pages/en/GPGHome.aspx) before conducting any analysis.
+ Users are expected to check summary statistics and published critical indicators computed with this microdata such as: poverty, inequality, and/or shared prosperity numbers in the regional data lab sites in [Poverty Global Practice intranet site](http://globalpractices.worldbank.org/poverty/Pages/en/GPGHome.aspx) before conducting any analysis.

  Users are encouraged to take note of the vintage of the harmonization that is being used in order to assure future